 Skills Scan – Review of prior knowledge/ achievement and certification to ensure that learning isn’t duplicated and is suitably challenging.

-The results of the initial assessment is discussed with the apprentice/ apprentice and documented on the Apprentices & learners Commitment Statement including Scheme of work and acted on!
+The results of the initial assessment is discussed with the apprentice/ learner and documented on the Apprentices & learners Commitment Statement including Scheme of work and acted on!